-Possible interest areas that can be pursued through a major in communication include media studies, organizational communication, communication and the human condition, intercultural communication, critical and cultural studies, interpersonal communication and other interest areas determined in consultation with a faculty advisor.
+Possible interest areas that can be pursued through a major in Communication include media studies, organizational communication, communication and the human condition, intercultural communication, critical and cultural studies, interpersonal communication, health communication, and other interest areas determined in consultation with a faculty advisor.
 Students should note that course offerings vary from semester to semester.
-Additionally special topics courses as well as new course offerings may be developed from semester to semester that would complement particular areas of interest.
-The Communication Department Handbook for Majors, available on the University website, provides more specific suggestions regarding courses relevant to specific areas of interest.
+Additionally, special topics courses as well as new course offerings may be developed from semester to semester that would complement particular areas of interest.

 The requirements of the communication foundations and the areas of interest are detailed as follows:

-CO 0100 and CO 0101 are the foundational courses in the communication major.
+COMM 1100 and COMM 1101 are the foundational courses in the communication major.
 Students should plan to take both courses during the same semester, preferably during their first or second year.
-CO 0100 and CO 0101 should be completed before taking the 200- and 300-level communication courses.
+COMM 1100 and COMM 1101 should be completed before taking 2000-level and higher courses.

-Students complete CO 0309, the required capstone course, during their senior year.
+Students complete COMM 4999, the required capstone course, during their senior year.

-- With the approval from the Department Chair, double majors may"double count" up to two courses from their second major as communication electives.
-Some second major and minor programs may also choose to "double count" communication courses to satisfy the second major or minor requirements.
+- Under special circumstances, and with the approval from the Department Chair, double majors may "double count" up to two courses from their second major as Communication electives.
+Some second major and minor programs may also choose to "double count" Communication courses to satisfy the second major or minor requirements.
 Students should check with those second major or minor chairs for approval.

-- CO 0399 Internship may be counted toward the major one time only.
-Although two internships can be completed for academic credit (up to six credits), only three credits will count toward the communication major.
+- COMM 4980 Internship may be counted toward the major once only.
+Although two internships may be completed for academic credit (up to six credits), only three credits will count toward the communication major.

 - Independent studies do not count toward the communication major.

-- Special topics courses (CO 0329, CO 0339, and CO 0349) can each be taken twice for credit if the titles of the courses are different.
+- Special topics courses (COMM 4339 and COMM 4900) may each be taken twice for credit if the titles of the courses are different.